mebble/birdwatch/README.md

 - App
     - [x] make only header parameters sticky positioned
     - [x] refetch a user's data onClicking "search" if an error occurred on the previous attempt (currently, will refetch onclick only when search input is changed)
+    - [x] display profile pic and if verified of current user in user card
     - [ ] put twitter icon somewhere
-    - [ ] display profile pic and if verified of current user
     - [ ] polish up UI styles
     - [ ] fork me
+    - [ ] user card profile image placeholder